After all, what is food without spice?

-Without the rich enhancements that spice provides food, bland and boring is the answer to that question!
+Without the rich enhancements that spices provide to food, bland and boring is the answer to that question!

 Food from the Middle East has a rich history of spice blends that make up the flavors of the various tastes of the region.

-In the Middle Ages, spices were very important due to a lack of refrigeration.
+In the Middle Ages, spices were very important due to a lack of refrigeration at the time.

-Spices were used to preserve food, and to also mask the smells of not so fresh food.
+Spices were used to preserve food, and to also mask the smells of the not so fresh food being consumed.

-Seven spice is a mixture of spices that differs depending on the region.
+Seven spice is a mixture of spices that differs depending on the region you find them in.

-As you can see all of these seven spice recipes have similar spices included in their blend.
+As you can see all of these seven spice recipes have some overlapping spices included in their blends.

-The great thing about seven spices is that in this current day and age it is very easy to find all of these spices needed to make it.
+The great thing about seven spices is that in this current day and age it is very easy to find all the spices needed to make it.

 In past times it would have been a major hassle depending on your location in the world.

-There is not one seven spice mixture; different dishes require a different combination and quantity of spices that are appropriately paired with each other.
+There is not one fixed seven spice mixture; different dishes require a different combination.

 One of the nice things about making your own seven spice mixture is that you can make it how you like it.